On Trust and The Unknown

 The How of Trust in Relationships

 No one needs to explain the Why behind Trust in relationships.
 It makes our lives easier.
 It makes our relationships better.
 It makes for more authenticity in leadership.
 It even saves lives.
 The How is more elusive, though.
 Some people say that trust is earned, while others say it is granted.
-Whichever camp you’re in for that debate, being transparent and confident about your personal relationship to the unknown is at the very least honest.
+Whichever camp you’re in for that debate, being transparent and confident about your relationship with the unknown is at the very least honest.
 And honesty in relationships is rarely a bad idea.

 If you want to learn more about Financial Transitions Planning . . .